Steivan/GIRF/README.md

 Table 1 (dependencies are indicated by a ’+’ symbol).
 The library is used to generate most figures and tables in the printed document and in the online supplementary.
 \n
-Table 1: GIRF library with python code and dependencies. \n Python module   ID  1  2  3  4  5  6  7  8  9  \n
+Table 1: GIRF library with python code and dependencies.

+Python module   ID  1  2  3  4  5  6  7  8  9

 GIRF_main        1  o  +  +           +

 GIRF_reduced     2     o     +        +

 GIRF_calibrate   3        o  +  +  +  +  +  +

 GIRF_plot        4           o     +  +  +  +

 GIRF_claim       5              o     +

 GIRF_Bayes       6                 o     +

 GIRF_models      7                    o

 GIRF_stats       8                       o

 Transscript      9                          o

 External libraries: sys, numpy, scipy, datetime, matplotlib

-Modules
+##Modules
 The most relevant modules for a user are the main module GIRF_main.py used to run the various top-level routines and the module GIRF_models.py containing the parameters for the various example models.

-GIRF_main.py
+###GIRF_main.py
 Following code extract from the GIRF_main.py module provides an overview of the routines used to generate the figures and tables: